intershop/intershop-pwa/docs/guides/sso-auth0.md

 Follow [this guide](https://manfredsteyer.github.io/angular-oauth2-oidc/docs/additional-documentation/authorization-servers/auth0.html) to set up an application in the Auth0 configuration.

-The PWA implementation for this Identity Provider is located in [`Auth0IdentityProvider`](../../src/app/core/identity-provider/auth0.identity-provider.ts).
+The PWA implementation for this identity provider is located in [`Auth0IdentityProvider`](../../src/app/core/identity-provider/auth0.identity-provider.ts).

 Use the fields "Domain" and "Client ID" for configuring the provider: